NOAA-GFDL/fre-workflows/README.md

 cylc validate .
 ```
 If the Cylc validation fails but the Rose validation passes, please raise an issue on this repository, as it is better to
-catch configuration issues at the `rose macro validate` step, and the validation rules can be updated to match the task
+catch configuration issues at the `rose macro --validate` step, and the validation rules can be updated to match the task
 definition requirements.

 We install the workflow with:
 ```